ngless-toolkit/ngless/docs/sources/stdlib.md

     samples = ['Sample1', 'Sample2', 'Sample3']
     current = lock1(samples)

-Now, current will be one of `'Sample1'`, `'Sample2'`, or `'Sample3'`.
-You can use this to find your input data:
+Now, when you run this script, `current` will be assigned to one of `'Sample1'`, `'Sample2'`, or `'Sample3'`.
+You can use this to find your input
+data:

     input = paired("data/" + current + ".1.fq.gz", "data/" + current + ".2.fq.gz")